WebAssembly/WASI/preview2/README.md

 type system and semantics, making it modular, fully virtualizable, and accessible to a wide variety of source languages.

+WASI Preview 2 is also known as “WASI 0.2”, and corresponds to versions numbered `0.2.x` in Wit packages and related identifiers.
+It is also known as “WASIp2”, where the “p” stands for either “preview” or “point”.

 [Wit IDL]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md
 [component model]: https://github.com/WebAssembly/component-model